nasa-jpl/ION-DTN/.github/ansible/docs/TEMPLATE_ZONE_SETUP.md

 - Root or sudo access on dsoc3 and dsoc4
 - ZFS filesystem at `/zones` or `rpool/zones`
-- **No network configuration needed** (uses shared IP mode)
+- Network access for template zone to download packages
-- Hostnames dsoc3 and dsoc4 must be configured in the runner's /etc/hosts file
+- Hostnames dsoc3 and dsoc4 configured in the runner's /etc/hosts file

+**Note about networking:** The template zone needs network configuration to download and install packages during initial setup.
+CI zones cloned from the template inherit all installed packages and don't need network access since tests run locally.

 ## Overview